 As a personal injury attorney here in Bellingham, I feel like this problem has one of the greatest negative impacts on driving habits.
 If a teen can't get off the phone in general, driving is too often just another place to be on social media or the web.
 From the CNN story on the study's findings, "nearly 80% of teens in the new survey said they checked their phones hourly, and 72% said they felt the need to immediately respond to texts and social networking messages.
 Thirty-six percent of parents said they argued with their child daily about device use, and 77% of parents feel their children get distracted by their devices and don't pay attention when they are together at least a few times per week."

 Taking this addictive behavior to our roadways, teens have an even greater risk of being involved in a car wreck because they simply lack driving experience.
 Distracted driving is an issue among drivers of all ages, simply because the brain cannot multi-task.
 It is impossible for any brain to do two tasks at once, like driving and looking at a cell phone, or even thinking through a voice to text dictation while navigating traffic.
+All of these activities draw on our brain's finite attentions.
 But for teens, it's even harder to put themselves on auto-pilot while they interact with friends in the car or friends online.
 States with strong graduated driver licensing laws have reduced crashes involving teen drivers by up to 40 percent.
 Many of these laws include provisions restricting the number of teen passengers and the use of electronic devices while driving for novice drivers.
 Washington state has responded with some restrictions to teenage drivers to curtail these risks, and recently adopted a stricter anti-distraction law.

 Parents, we have to help our kids adopt ways to manage the allure and ubiquity of cell phones.
 Here are some ways we can teach our kids how to handle this never-before-seen technological phenomenon that underlies our smartphone-addicted culture: